AnkitKachhadiya/Stevens-care/README.md

 npm start
 ```

+## Instructions

-Go to http://localhost:3000/ in browser to use the web application
+-   Go to http://localhost:3000/ in browser to use the web application.

+-   For admin view go to http://localhost:3000/admin

+-   Admin Credentials:
+    -   Admin Email Id: admin@stevens.edu
+    -   Admin Password: stevens@123